36-Year-Old Center – Free Agent

 Matt Ellis Contract Information:

-Signed to a two-year, two-way contract with the Sabres in July of 2013.
+Ellis signed a one-year, AHL-only contract with the Sabres in July of 2015.

 To instantly reveal our fantasy analysis of every player – including Matt Ellis – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Matt Ellis: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Matt Ellis.